sharetribe/result/README.md

 Failure result contains the error (symbol or Exception) which describes the reason why the operation failed.
 In addition, Failure contains a human-readable error message for convenience and a data object, which may contain additional information about the error.

 Results are chainable.
-You can perform 3 operation and then validate the result.
-Error in the middle of the chain stops the chain execution.
+Failure in the middle of the chain stops the execution.

 ## Usage